averyhiebert/groundstation/documentation/overview.md

 velocity of the rocket over time.

-The map uses the [OpenLayers](https://openlayers.org/) library, and can connect to a WMS service to use as a base map  If connected to the internet, it will use [OpenStreetMap](https://www.openstreetmap.org) data.
+The map uses the [OpenLayers](https://openlayers.org/) library, and can connect to a WMS service to use as a base map.
+If connected to the internet, it will use [OpenStreetMap](https://www.openstreetmap.org) data.
 Other services can be configured in the file `client/config/configWMS.js`.